stream-protocol/medusa-payment-streampay.js/README.md

 module.exports = StreamPayPaymentProvider;
 ```

 Remember to adjust and customize the code as needed for your specific use case and adhere to best practices for handling payments and security.
-This example provides a high-level overview of how to create a StreamPay Payment Processor with Solana blockchain integration for MedusaJS.
+This example provides a high-level overview of how to create a Stream**Pay** Payment Processor with Solana blockchain integration for MedusaJS.